Jach/anansi/README.md

 way, if a large database table is compromised an attacker can't feasibly try to crack every record's hash even with common passwords, which they could trivially do if a faster hash like sha256 was used.

+Of course, another common solution to this problem is to just run the login/registration/other auth stuff on an entirely separate machine, or at least in a separate process that can have various high-level Linux tools apply CPU/memory/etc. limits to directly.
+But I like the idea of everything in one Lisp image when practical.

 # API

 The anansi project contains the following systems: